JustinLingard/rlaqn/README.md

                                       dates = 1980, datee = as.numeric(format(Sys.Date(), "%Y")),
                                       api_type = "Json")
 ```
-By running:
+Running:

 ```r
 > aq_objectives <- get_laqn_aq_objectives()
 ```
-returns all the air quality objectives since the inception of the network, even when the start year (```dates```) is set to 1980 (prior to commencement of the network) as data isn't retured for years where no data available.
+returns all the air quality objectives since the inception of the network, even when the start year (```dates```) is set to 1980.
+No data is retured for years where there is no data available.

 ```r
 > head(aq_objectives)